-Our Board of Directors currently consists of 11 directors, who are divided into three classes with staggered three-year terms.
-At the Annual Meeting, four Class II directors are standing for election, each for a three-year term.
-The terms of office of directors in Class I and Class III do not expire until the annual meetings of stockholders to be held in 2025 and 2024, respectively.
+Our Board of Directors currently consists of 8 directors, who are divided into three classes with staggered three-year terms.
+The current Class I Directors are Tim Bixby and Jennifer Fleiss; the current Class II Directors are Scott Friend and Mike Roth; and the current Class III Directors are Jennifer Hyman, Beth Kaplan, Emil Michael and Gwyneth Paltrow.
+At the Annual Meeting, the four Class III directors named above are standing for election, each for a three-year term.
+The terms of office of directors in Class I and Class II do not expire until the annual meetings of stockholders to be held in 2025 and 2026, respectively.